-This list of the best waterproof socks are perfect for any outdoor adventures, whether it be:
+This list of the best waterproof socks are perfect for the following adventures:

 - Trail running in wet environments (rain).